TheMarlboroMan/js-tile-mapper/README.md

 # DONE

+- Add custom set loading.
 - Have tiles working in arbitrary image sizes.
 - Add the ability to ignore certain cell values when exporting (the first).
 - Remove the exporting / importing as plain text.
 It is ugly.
 - Remove the old XML loading style.
 - Erase the cell translations.
+- Erase order.
+It does nothing.

 # Credits: